Updated: Oct 10

 On your dog's off daycare days we love to see them do training or other forms of exercise like dog sports or sniffy walks.
 Using a variety of mental and physical forms of exercise will benefit your dog in the long run.

-No Down Time: Yes, we do give every dog a nap in the middle of the day.
-One 2 hour nap is not sufficient to provide enough rest and recovery between play sessions in the long term.
+No Down Time: Yes, we do give every dog naps in the middle of the day.
+One or two 2 hour naps are not sufficient to provide enough rest and recovery between play sessions in the long term.
 A full 24 hours is good.
 72 hours is even better.
 Dogs sleep for 12-18 hours a day.
 They do not sleep 12 hours straight.
 They take many naps throughout the day.
 By allowing your dog the rest it needs on their non-daycare days, you will have a much happier dog.

 Ability to be Alone: Dogs are social creatures and want to be with their "family" as much as possible.
 We love that about dogs.
 But, there might be a time where the dog needs to be alone.
 It could be as simple as going to run errands for a couple hours.
 It could also be spending time at the vet due to an illness that needs to be monitored.
 Being able to spend time alone safely means you can trust your dog to not hurt themselves if you need to leave the house for any reason.

 Short term, 5 days a week will not cause long term effects.
-If a dog needs to board with us for a couple weeks, or something at home has caused a short term need in daily daycare (house guests, construction, etc), we will accommodate this.
+If a dog needs to board for a couple weeks, or something at home has caused a short term need in daily daycare (house guests, construction, etc), we will accommodate this.
 However, we will not put a dog on a 5+ day a week recurring schedule.
+Our ideal schedule is 2-3 days a week with a day off in between.

 Further resources: http://www.sportdogtrainingcenter.com/aggression-cortisol/